haihala/gmtk-2022/README.md

 Game where you go through various encounters to escort a kid home.
 Written in rust with bevy.
 Submission for gmtk 2022 game jam.

+Run with `cargo run`.
+Prebuilt executables will be available eventually.

 ## Premise
 - Dice as Resources
   - When buying something, dice rolled to be currency
   - When playing anything, you need to use dice
+    - Dice bullets
+    - Dice batteries for devices

 ## Theme
   - Semi Scifi?